dart-lang/sdk/docs/language/informal/toplevel-inference.md

 * Type inference should be free to fail with an error, rather than being required to always produce some answer
-* It should not be possible for a programmer to observe a declaration as having two different types (e.g. dynamic for recursive uses, but subsequently int).
+* It should not be possible for a programmer to observe a declaration as having two different types at difference points in the program (e.g. dynamic for recursive uses, but subsequently int).
 Some consistent answer (or an error) should always be produced.
+See the example below for an approach that violates this principle.
 * The inference for local variables, toplevel variables, and fields, should either agree or error out.
 The same expression should not be inferred differently at different syntactic positions.
 It’s ok for an expression to be